- Bromley020 8290 0333

-In a cohabiting relationship, there are no dedicated legal rights to maintenance or a share of assets should the relationship breakdown, irrespective of the length of the relationship or whether there are any children involved.
+In a cohabiting relationship, there are no dedicated legal rights to maintenance (for yourself), nor a share of assets should the relationship breakdown.
+This is irrespective of the length of the relationship or whether there are any children involved.

-Instead, co-habitation disputes need to look to property and trust law.
-The principles are still developing and disputes can often be protracted and expensive to resolve.
+Instead, co-habitation disputes need to turn to property and trust law for redress.
+The principles are still evolving and disputes can often be protracted and expensive to resolve.